Back to blog

 The Fiber Factor

-The cabbage and radishes in kimchi provide excellent prebiotic fiber.
-Prebiotics act as "food" for the probiotics.
-However, raw cruciferous vegetables contain complex carbohydrates that can be difficult for the body to break down.
-If your body lacks the specific enzymes needed to dismantle these fibers, they ferment in the colon, leading to—you guessed it—gas.
-This is why a "3-in-1" solution like our Digestive Enzymes is so effective; it includes a broad spectrum of enzymes to help break down those tough plant fibers before they cause trouble.
+The cabbage and radishes in kimchi provide excellent prebiotic fiber, which acts as "food" for probiotics.
+However, raw cruciferous vegetables contain complex carbohydrates that can be difficult to break down.
+If your body lacks the specific enzymes needed, these fibers ferment in the colon, leading to gas.
+This is why a "3-in-1" solution like our Digestive Enzymes is effective; it includes a broad spectrum of enzymes to help break down those tough plant fibers.

 The Sodium Situation

 Traditional kimchi is preserved with salt.
-If you are eating multiple cups of kimchi a day to maximize your probiotic intake, you might also be consuming a significant amount of sodium, which can lead to water retention and a puffy feeling.
-If you’re feeling "water weight" bloat, the Dandelion Root found in No Bloat Capsules can help support fluid balance and provide much-needed comfort.
+Consuming multiple cups a day may lead to high sodium intake, causing water retention and a puffy feeling.
+If you’re feeling "water weight" bloat, the Dandelion Root found in No Bloat Capsules can help support fluid balance and comfort.

 Scenario-Based Advice: Kimchi in the Real World